techcow2/app-genie/README.md

+Got it.
+Here’s the revised README without mentioning Tic Tac Toe:

+---

-# App Genie
+# TechRay's App Genie

 ## Project Description

-App Genie is a ChatGPT front end designed for HTML, JavaScript, and CSS developers.
-It offers an interactive interface to enhance the development experience.
+TechRay's App Genie is a versatile web-based application designed to help HTML, JavaScript, and CSS developers quickly prototype and generate code for their projects.
+The app provides an intuitive interface for creating and previewing web applications, including a mobile-first design approach.

 ## Features

-- User-friendly interface
-- Interactive help section
-- Customizable favicon support
-- Detailed project documentation
+- Interactive code generation for HTML, JavaScript, and CSS projects
+- Real-time live preview of the generated code
+- Option to upload images for use in the app
+- Responsive design ensuring compatibility across different devices

 ## Installation